Marshmallow root

 From medicine to confection

-Ancient confectioners discovered the root’s naturally sweet flavor, leading to the creation of early marshmallow treats.
-These original confections bore little resemblance to today’s fluffy marshmallows, but they established a culinary tradition that lasted centuries1.
+Ancient confectioners discovered the root’s naturally sweet flavor, leading to early marshmallow treats.
+These original confections looked nothing like today’s fluffy versions, but they started a culinary tradition lasting centuries1.
+French confectioners in the 1800s whipped the root’s mucilage with sugar and egg whites.
+These delicate sweets were sold in pharmacies as soothing remedies rather than candy shops.

 Folk traditions across Europe